-ENTRY LEVEL KNOWLEDGE, SKILLS AND ABILITIES (required at time of application):
+ENTRY LEVEL KNOWLEDGE, SKILLS AND ABILITIES (cont'd)

-Working knowledge of: standard tests used in evaluating and documenting mental and physical impairments; principles, methods and techniques used to develop, analyze and evaluate evidence pertinent to disability claims; pediatric medical terminology, age-appropriate childhood development standards and milestones, the impact of physical/mental impairments and disease processes on childhood development, and the degree of severity of cumulative developmental deficits required to be eligible for Social Security disability benefits; non-medical and vocational factors affecting job opportunities and a claimant's ability to work, including age, education skills and abilities, vocational background, occupational categories/classifications, exertional and non-exertional criteria and standards used by the of industry to classify all occupations in the national economy; provisions of the Social Security Act (SSA), as amended, related federal and State statutes and regulations, agency procedures, Social Security rulings, pertinent court rulings and legal principles as they apply to the Social Security disability program and adjudicating Social Security disability claims; paper and electronic folder disability case processes for adult and childhood initial disability cases; current impact/future implications/prognosis associated with mental and physical diagnoses, signs/symptoms/tests/lab results, and selected treatment modalities, and the potential impact of the impairments on the Social Security disability eligibility.
+classify all occupations in the national economy; provisions of the Social Security Act (SSA), as amended, related federal and State statutes and regulations, agency procedures, Social Security rulings, pertinent court rulings and legal principles as they apply to the Social Security disability program and adjudicating Social Security disability claims; paper and electronic folder disability case processes for adult and childhood initial disability cases; current impact/future implications/prognosis associated with mental and physical diagnoses, signs/symptoms/tests/lab results, and selected treatment modalities, and the potential impact of the impairments on the Social Security disability eligibility.
 Ability to: work independently and follow through on complex duties with minimal supervision while managing a large, diverse caseload of disability adjudication cases; understand and apply complex regulations, standards and instructions to facts and abstract concepts to arrive at objective conclusions; weigh evidence, resolve conflicting information and assess credibility of alleged limitations.
 Skill in: preparing clear and concise written explanations of complex determinations of eligibility using appropriate medical, vocational and legal terminology; securing, organizing and analyzing all medical, vocational and lay evidence necessary to reach and convey decisions of eligibility; and all knowledge, skills and abilities required at the lower level.